Jacob12138xieyuan/React-Carousel-Component/README.md

 An react implementation of carousel.

-Use this component like this, set delay time and rendered html node:
+Use this component like this, set delay time and content of carousel (array of html node):
 ```
 import React, { Component } from 'react';
 import Info from 'Info';